discdiver/pre-3/README.md

 3. Send tasks to the task server from the task scheduler.
 4. Where are the tasks in the UI?
 Or are they in the UI?

-## Bonus: Run input

-Are you a Pydantic pro (or want to become one)?

-Update the [this example](https://docs-3.prefect.io/3.0rc/develop/inputs#pause-or-suspend-a-flow-until-it-receives-input) from the Prefect docs to use a Pydantic v2 model.
-[Issue](https://github.com/PrefectHQ/prefect/issues/14321).

 ## Pick an integration library and run an example from its docs

 Please file issues for any problems, and if the issue something small with the docs, please submit a PR to fix it! :)